 We didn’t receive “authorization” to move to California from other states.
 Did you?
 Did anyone?
 How would we satisfy our burden of showing such “authorization”?
 And what about native Californians?
 We thought our right of residence anywhere in the USA was one of our human rights as US citizens, not dependent on any “authorization” from the government.

 “Proof of California residency” could be equally, if not more, problematic.

 It’s often said that California is a state of mind, and there’s more truth to that statement than you might think.
 There’s an explicit mental element of “intent” to the legal definition of California residency.

 If you’ve just moved to California, how can you “prove” to the DMV that you are “present in California for other than a temporary or transitory purpose” or that you have “a present intention of making it your true, fixed, permanent home and principal establishment… the place where, whenever you are absent, you intend to return.”
-Can DMV staff possibly be qualified to make such judgements?
+Can DMV staff possibly be qualified to make such judgments?
 How will they do so?

 New Californians will have to come up with the requisite proof of residency quickly, or they won’t be able to drive.
 Most states allow new residents to continue to use a drivers license from another country or another state for at least 30, and in some case as much as 90, days.
 California has the strictest drivers license rule in the country for new residents, requiring them to get a California license within 10 days of their arrival.

 Imagine that you’ve moved to California less than 10 days ago from another state in search of work, or have just arrived in California as a lawful immigrant.
 You might be sleeping in your car, couch surfing with friends or family, or renting temporary space in someone else’s home through AirBNB.
 Finding a job is probably a higher priority than finding a permanent place of residence.
 Even if you already have a job, finding a permanent home in the current California housing crisis can take more than 10 days.